vmware-clarity/ng-clarity/SECURITY.md

 *   Basic identity information, such as your name and your affiliation or company.
 *   Detailed steps to reproduce the vulnerability (POC scripts, screenshots, and logs are all helpful to us).
+*   Link to [Clarity Stackbliz](https://stackblitz.com/@clr-team) where the vulnerability is reproduceable will be much appreciated.
 *   Description of the effects of the vulnerability on Clarity Angular and the related hardware and software configurations.
 *   How the vulnerability affects Clarity Angular usage and an estimation of the attack surface, if there is one.
 *   List other projects or dependencies that were used in conjunction with Clarity Angular to produce the vulnerability.